mkraenz/dwarves-of-mikraz-1/README.md

   - [ ] xbox
 - [ ] localization:
   - [ ] how to localize content?
-- [x] define resource node health in TS
-- [x] bug: ingame menus can open above eachother
-- [x] bug: ingame menus stay open on load
-- [x] refactor mark and unmark for how-to displays into child node.
-Use `has_node('HowTo')`
-- [x] call sawmill.on_load before adding the sawmill to the tree.
-This should allow production to use export variables inside its `_ready` function
-- [x] ts watcher on assets/data/ and scripts/ (nodemon)
-- [x] unify save, on_load, load_from to save + load
-- [x] script registry
-  - [x] allow ginventory changes with save-load functionality
-- [x] upgrade to godot 4.1.3
 - [ ] some polish
-  - [x] use a Marker to determine the position of production outputs
-  - [x] scene transitions -> <https://godotshaders.com/shader/screentone-scene-transition/> or <https://godotshaders.com/shader/diamond-based-screen-transition/>
-    - [x] menu -> continue
-    - [x] menu -> new game
-    - [x] pause -> load
-    - [x] pause -> back to title
-    - [x] skip pausing and resuming
-  - [x] notification on successful save
-  - [x] workshops use same Audio node, set output to Sounds bus
-  - [x] redo pause menu in title menu style
   - [ ] sfx
     - [ ] on build
     - [ ] on craft